ArslanKamchybekov/wildhacks/extension/README.md

 ## Usage

 1. Click the extension icon in your browser toolbar to open the popup
-2. Log in with your GoalKeeper account
+2. Log in with your Waddl account
 3. Your pet will now monitor your browsing and provide feedback
 4. The pet will appear in the bottom-right corner of your browser window
 5. When you visit unproductive sites, your pet will lose health